 Expected recovery: $40–$200/month depending on how long subscriptions have been accumulating.

-Bank fees are the most easily eliminated financial drain for most households — and the one most people do not think of because fees appear as small line items rather than subscriptions.
+Bank fees are one of the most easily eliminated financial drains for most households — and the one most people do not think of because fees appear as small line items rather than obvious spending.

-Monthly maintenance fees: Most traditional banks charge $10–$15/month if your balance falls below a minimum.
+Many traditional banks charge $10–$15/month if your balance falls below a minimum.
 That is $120–$180/year for a fee that provides zero value.
-Switch to Ally, Chime, or SoFi — all offer no-fee checking with no minimum balance requirement and no monthly charge.
+Switching to a no-fee checking account can eliminate that cost immediately.

-ATM fees: Using out-of-network ATMs typically costs $3–$5 per transaction plus a fee from your bank.
-At two withdrawals per week, that is $312–$520/year.
-Chime and SoFi reimburse ATM fees or offer large no-fee ATM networks.
-Switching reduces this to zero.
+Using out-of-network ATMs often costs $3–$5 per transaction plus a fee from your bank.
+At two withdrawals per week, that can add up quickly over a year.
+Switching to a bank or account with a broader no-fee ATM network often eliminates most or all of this category.

 Expected recovery: $70–$140/month for households currently overdrafting; $10–$15/month for households paying only monthly maintenance fees.